JianghaiSCU/R2RNet/README.md

 1. Python 3.x
 2. Pytorch 1.x.0
 ## Dataset
-You can download the LSRW dataset from: https://pan.baidu.com/s/1sprnEO4F9z_ota4FLn8Q0Q(code: Wmr1)
+You can download the LSRW dataset from: https://pan.baidu.com/s/1sprnEO4F9z_ota4FLn8Q0Q (code: Wmr1)
 ## Pre-trained model
 We will release the pre-training models as soon as possible.